31 Important Things You Need to Know about Korean Dating Culture

 How to deal with Korean girlfriend problems?

 Most problems stem from insecurity caused by cultural differences.
-Western dating customs allow for a lot more independence than Korean dating culture.
+Western dating customs allow for a lot more independence than dating culture in Korea.

 Calling and texting every hour, making most of the decisions and escorting your girlfriend to the subway is viewed as smothering, whereas in Korea, it’s seen as basic and normal.